ummon-server/ummon-server/README.md

 * **Run** An instance of a Task.
 A task is added to the queue as a run.
 Runs are also kept as historical artifacts
 * **Worker** The worker is what runs that commands and handles communicating back to ummon about their status.
 Technically, think of a worker as a thin wrapper around child_process.spawn

+# Installation and Setup

+To setup ummon-server on a linux server, complete the following:

+1. `sudo npm install -g ummon-server bunyan`
+2. Configure init script and install it in init dir
+3. Setup config
+4. Start app

 ## License
 Copyright (c) 2013 P'unk Avenue
 Licensed under the MIT license.